-2 Rewrite the sentences, using the words given.
+2) Rewrite the sentences, using the words given.

 - 1 Rita is behind the times with technology.
-TOUCH - 2 He has rather too poor social skills to run a business.
-MARK - 3 There are a lot of frustrated people on social media.
-RIFE - 4 When I'm sad, I need someone to show me sympathy.
-SHOULDER - 5 It's obvious that trust is crucial to friendship.
-GOES - 6 Our search has shown no results.
-EMPTY - 7 By the time you suggested counselling, we had already considered that option.
-COME
+TOUCH Rita is out of touch with technology. - 2 He has rather too poor social skills to run a business.
+MARK His social skills are not really up to the mark to run a business. - 3 There are a lot of frustrated people on social media.
+RIFE Social media are rife with frustrated people. - 4 When I'm sad, I need someone to show me sympathy.
+SHOULDER When I'm sad, I need a shoulder to cry on. - 5 It's obvious that trust is crucial to friendship.
+GOES It goes without saying that trust is crucial to friendship. - 6 Our search has shown no results.
+EMPTY Our search has come up empty. - 7 By the time you suggested counselling, we had already considered that option.
+COME By the time you came up with counselling, we had already considered that option. / By the time you suggested counselling, we had already come ./7 up with that option.

-3> Complete the sentences with the correct form of the word in brackets.
+3 Complete the sentences with the correct form of the word in brackets.

-- 1 I thought you were unsociable, but in fact you are just a bit reserved, I'm sorry I L (read) you for so long. - 2 I always try to avoid people who come across as (confront) and (dismiss). - 3 Parents worry a lot about their children, but their fears are often L (found).
-This can be very irritating, though they always have good L (intend). - 4 Our boss was very in (compliment) about Tom's work and wanted to in (popular) his ideas among the staff. - 5 It's hard to believe your story.
-It sounds (plausible) and (consistent) when it comes to the details.
+- 1 I thought you were unsociable, but in fact you are just a bit reserved, I'm sorry I have misread (read) you for so long. - 2 I always try to avoid people who come across as confrontational (confront) and dismissive (dismiss). - 3 Parents worry a lot about their children, but their fears are often unfounded (found).
+This can be very irritating, though they always have good intentions (intend). - 4 Our boss was very complimentary (compliment) about Tom's work and wanted to popularise (popular) his ideas among the staff. - 5 It's hard to believe your story.
+It sounds implausible (plausible) and inconsistent (consistent) when it comes to the details.